 Change happens.
 Every business environment requires continuously changing strategies, processes, tools and skills.
-Implementing a continuous improvement program is one way a company can harness their response to change and create competitive advantage.
-As companies launch continuous improvement programs, they need to have a plan.
+Implementing a Continuous Improvement program is one way a company can harness their response to change and create competitive advantage.
+As companies launch Continuous Improvement programs, they need to have a plan.
 Effective programs require the following 5 elements leading to successful and sustainable efforts.

-- Integrate continuous improvement into a culture of strategic execution Continuous improvement and change management go hand in hand as shown below.
-There is prep work to be done in order to create the basis for sustaining a program that is designed to support the long terms needs of the company.
+- Integrate continuous improvement into a culture of strategic execution: Continuous improvement and change management go hand in hand as shown below.
+There is prep work to be done in order to create the basis for sustaining a program that is designed to support the long term needs of the company.
 High performance cultures require a clear strategy.
 Clarify your vision, mission and values, and set objectives throughout the organization.
-WORK on your culture, and communicate, communicate, communicate!
+WORK on your culture and communicate, communicate, communicate!
 It is important to remember that the organization is a very important consideration for continuous improvement.
 They need to have the right direction, the right tools and the right support.

-- Focus on data, not emotions No more “We have always done it that way”.
+- Focus on data, not emotions: No more “We have always done it that way”.
 Embrace the discipline of the process and the rigor of data-driven decisions.
 Emphasize measures and metrics.
 Hold people accountable.
 This will become your new culture.
-Remember that the company’s strategy and data are the only things used justify projects and measure their success.
+Remember that the company’s strategy and data are the only things used to justify projects and measure their success.

 Your Current State:

 The first step to institute any change is to determine where you stand in terms of gaps: strategic, operational and organizational.
 A good benchmark framework to identify those gaps is Group50’s Business Hierarchy of Needs®.

 Following a framework helps focus continuous improvement programs and change management.
 Since continuous improvement drives long term change, there are a series of steps required in the planning and implementation of a Continuous Improvement program.
 They consist of the following activities: